reclosedev/async_gui/docs/index.rst

 In Python < 3.3 you can't return result from generator.
-But if you need to, you can use :func:`return_result` function which is shortcut for raising class:`ReturnResult` exception.
+But if you need to, you can use :func:`return_result` function which is shortcut for raising :class:`ReturnResult` exception.

 .. _supported-gui-toolkits: